 Further studies would be great to further qualify kratom’s antipsychotic and antidepressant potential.
 Research will go on as long as kratom remains decriminalized.
 Even if they do take away our right to use kratom, perhaps by turning its components into controlled, profitable, prescription medications, it’s safe to say that we will continue learning about it moving forward.
 The venue may just change a bit, that’s all.

 So what’s the moral of the story?
 Your morning Green Malay your evening Red Maeng Da, or your Friday night Yellow Thai kratom is not going to make you go crazy, no matter how hard they try to convince you.
 In fact, it will probably help you if you’re already crazy :)!

-This is only one study, but there are more data from the field out there that help validate it.
+Don’t stop following the science.
 Google Scholar (https://scholar.google.com) is one source of credible information, though you need to pay attention to who funds studies and who is to benefit from the potential results as these things create an automatic bias.
 There’s also the Directory of Open Access Journals (https://doaj.org), which can give you a good starting point.
 Remember: think critically!

 Caroff, S. N., Hurford, I., Lybrand, J., & Campbell, E. C. (2011).
 Movement Disorders Induced by Antipsychotic Drugs: Implications of the CATIE Schizophrenia Trial.
 Neurologic Clinics, 29(1), 127–viii.
 Retreived March 24, 2020, from https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3018852/